 Please note that academic preparation and planning may be different during the pandemic.
 Please refer to our COVID-19 FAQ Academics section for the most up to date information.

 Medical, dental, veterinary, and other health professions schools require a strong foundation in the sciences.
 You also need coursework to prepare for the MCAT and other entrance exams.
 Some medical schools will give you a list of required courses; others ask for "competency" and allow flexibility in how you provide that.
 Some schools have additional requirements in biology or humanities; some have fewer.
-We recommend that you start with the basic list of courses below to build a strong foundation and then add additional courses if needed.
+We recommend that you start with the basic list of courses below to build a strong foundation and keep track of schools in your home state (and others you are interested in) and check yearly for updates so you can customize your plan as needed.

 Requirements/recommendations often look like this:

 - General/Inorganic Chemistry - 2 courses with lab

 - Organic Chemistry - 2 courses with lab

 - Biochemistry - 1 course